SohierDane/BigQuery_Helper/README.md

 If you aren't running BigQuery_Helper on [Kaggle](http://kaggle.com/), you will also need to go through the [standard BigQuery client setup and authentication process](https://cloud.google.com/bigquery/docs/reference/libraries).

-This repo has only been tested on Python 3.6+.
+This repo has only been tested on Python 3.6+ and the v0.29+ of the bigquery API.

 ## Changelog
 #### 0.3.0: